vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

   text/xml
   application/javascript
   application/json
-  text/json
-  text/html;
-}
+  text/json;
 ```

-Vue Storefront SSR responses contain the full markup + JSON objects included for speed-up the first page view.
-Unfortunately - among with significant JS bundle sizes - it can generate a significant network load.
-We're optimizing it with using gzip compression server side.
+We're also using [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html) from the `ngx_http_proxy_module` to pull the content from the Vue Storefront nodejs server.
+Site will be available under https://prod.vuestorefront.io/
 ```
 location / {
   proxy_pass http://localhost:3000/;
 }
 ```

-We're using [`proxy_pass`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html) from the `ngx_http_proxy_module` to pull the content from the Vue Storefront nodejs server.
-Site will be available under https://prod.vuestorefront.io/
+The same module is used for providing user with the static assets.
+Assets will be available under: https://prod.vuestorefront.io/assets

 ```
 location /assets/ {